Webcasts of the launchings of the space shuttle and

-TV or radio but are often presented live and free over
+on commercial TV or radio but are often presented free

 Web Streaming provides

-video and audio in a continous connection similar to
+live video and audio in a continous connection similar

-channels on radio and TV.
-As opposed to audio/video
+to channels on radio and TV.
+(As opposed, for example,

 Audio streaming